Bulletin #2354, Maine Farm Safety Program: Handling Pesticides Safely

 Clean up all spills and leaks immediately.
 Keep others away from the spill and make sure it does not run off into other areas.
 Keep clean-up supplies such as a containment drum, kitty litter, sand, sawdust, a shovel, a broom and dustpan in your storage facility and ready to use.
 Clean up spills with soil, sand, rags or paper towels.
 Scoop it all into a leak-proof container and properly dispose of it.
 Rinse the area, but do not let the rinse water flow into ponds or streams.

 Clean all equipment and protective clothing when finished.
-Wash hands and face before eating, drinking, smoking or chewing gum or tobacco.
+Wash hands and face before eating, drinking, smoking, or chewing gum or tobacco.
 Wash hands before using the toilet at work.

 Know the signs and symptoms of pesticide poisoning for all materials you use.
 Make sure your employees and family members know how to recognize signs of overexposure.
-Post the telephone number of the Poison Control Center, your physician and the nearest hospital.
+Post the telephone number of the Poison Control Center, your physician, and the nearest hospital.
 When you call, have the label handy.
 If you go to the physician or hospital for a poisoning emergency, take an original container or label with you.
-Check with MSDS for more detailed first aid procedures.
+Check with SDS for more detailed first aid procedures.